Pocapaglia

 Pocapaglia (Pocapaja) is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 45 km southeast of Turin and about 45 km northeast of Cuneo.
 As of 1-1-2017, it had a population of 3,311 and an area of 17.4 km2.

 Pocapaglia borders the following municipalities: Bra, Monticello d'Alba, Sanfrè, Santa Vittoria d'Alba, and Sommariva Perno.

-Since late 2018 Pocapaglia's most famous citizen is Edoardo Filippi.